Shuffle Along: Background

-The plot of Shuffle Along was based on Millers' and Lyles's previous play, "The Mayor of Dixie."
-(Bordman 624), and in Shuffle Along, they incorporated “their well-beloved characters that they had been playing for years in vaudeville”.
+The plot of Shuffle Along was based on Miller's and Lyles's previous play, The Mayor of Dixie (Bordman 624), and in Shuffle Along, they incorporated "their well-beloved characters that they had been playing for years in vaudeville".
 Breaking with minstrel tradition, the principal characters wore tuxedos, conveying their dignity.
 In minstrel shows, characters in tuxedos and blackface typically played the “Zip Coon” type, a stock character which mocked black people who were free from slavery (Harold 75).
 Shuffle Along rejected this image by presenting its characters as community-oriented men seeking to run for mayor of their city.
-Furthermore, Miller believed “that the only way to put Negro performers into white theatres with any kind of dignity was through musical comedy”.
+Furthermore, Miller believed "that the only way to put Negro performers into white theatres with any kind of dignity was through musical comedy".

 The musical drew repeat audiences due to its jazzy music styles, a modern, edgy contrast to the mainstream song-and-dance styles audiences had seen on Broadway for two decades.
 The show's dancing and 16-girl chorus line were more reasons why the show was so successful.
 According to Time magazine, Shuffle Along was the first Broadway musical that prominently featured syncopated jazz music, and the first to feature a chorus of professional female dancers.
 It introduced musical hits such as "I'm Just Wild about Harry"; "Love Will Find a Way", the first African American romantic musical duet on a Broadway stage; and "In Honeysuckle Time".
 It launched or boosted the careers of Josephine Baker, Paul Robeson, Florence Mills, Fredi Washington and Adelaide Hall, and contributed to the desegregation of theaters in the 1920s, giving many black actors their first chance to appear on Broadway.
 Once it left New York, the show toured for three years and was, according to Barbara Glass, the first black musical to play in white theaters across the United States.
 Its appeal to audiences of all races, and to celebrities such as George Gershwin, Fanny Brice, Al Jolson, Langston Hughes and critic George Jean Nathan, helped unite the white Broadway and black jazz communities and improve race relations in America.

 Composer and lyricist duo Noble Sissle and Eubie Blake created the revolutionary music of Shuffle Along.
 They incorporated music and visual spectacle with the preexisting narrative to create a unique show.
-While stereotypes were indeed present, Sissle and Blake worked "within a parallel performance form," replacing "the negative stereotypes… with a vastly more positive image."
+While stereotypes were indeed present, Sissle and Blake worked "within a parallel performance form" replacing "the negative stereotypes… with a vastly more positive image."
 The musical score was also used to create an exceptional show.
 Eubie Blake's score was a way to demonstrate his "command of every important genre of contemporary commercial" music without disguising "his individuality or race."
 His genius used classical musical styles to complement the uniqueness of African-American music, creating a distinctly novel sound.
 In addition to presenting refined subject matter, the music of Shuffle Along expressed the African-American masteries of music and performance.